Updated 2023

 Women are more likely to be affected by an eating disorder than men are.
 An issue for all women, whether models, celebrities or regular Janes of all ages, this condition is exacerbated by a feeling of needing to lose weight to look more attractive.
 The fashion industry and media – including social media – have long contributed to the objectification of women.
-This is reflected in society, where female celebrities are fat-shamed for not having what’s considered the ideal body type (and this includes men!).
+This is reflected in society, where female celebrities are body-shamed for not having what’s considered the ideal body type (and this includes men!).
 It’s gotten so normalized that there are endless articles about celebrities “fighting back,” their replies do not cancel out the negative cultural messages to young and older women, anyway.
-Even being too thin breeds criticism, as some have learned.
+Even being too thin breeds criticism and skinny shaming, as some have learned.

 Women still face unequal treatment in the workplace

 While some women have managed to break the glass ceiling, they are few and far between.
 For example, the Fortune 500 list of companies released in 2019 included just 33 companies with female CEOs – yet this was considered a record number.
 Also, in addition to getting paid less (82 cents for every dollar a man earns), women are still often given – and expected to do – menial tasks in the workplace.
-In office meetings as well as in online meetings, women are discouraged from voicing their opinions and listened to less than men are.
+In office meetings as well as in online meetings, women are discouraged from voicing their opinions and are listened to less than men are.
 In fact, women employees were experiencing condescension from their male coworkers so much that a new term was coined for it: mansplaining.
 Apparently, women get mansplained to six times a week.
 With such a negative, sexist office culture, we can’t claim to have a society that treats women equally.